-- (1) The primary function of the board is to give advice and make recommendations to the Minister about policies, strategies, allocation of resources, and legislative arrangements, for workplace health and safety. - (2) Without limiting subsection (1), the board may discharge its primary functions by- - (a) developing a 5 year strategic plan for improving workplace health and safety; and - (b) examining whether the 5 year strategic plan meets the existing and future needs of industry and the community; and - (c) advising the Minister about state, national and international workplace health and safety issues; and - (d) considering other issues referred to it by the Minister; and
+- (1) The primary function of the board is to give advice and make recommendations to the Minister about policies, strategies, allocation of resources, and legislative arrangements, for workplace health and safety. - (2) Without limiting subsection (1), the board may discharge its primary functions by- - (a) developing a 5 year strategic plan for improving workplace health and safety; and - (b) examining whether the 5 year strategic plan meets the existing and future needs of industry and the community; and - (c) advising the Minister about state, national and international workplace health and safety issues; and - (d) considering other issues referred to it by the Minister; and - (e) reviewing the appropriateness of provisions of this Act, a regulation, or code of practice; and - (f) considering recommendations made to it by an industry sector standing committee; and - (g) reviewing the performance of an industry sector standing committee; and - (h) recommending to the Minister the establishment of industry sector standing committees; and - (i) reviewing the membership of an industry sector standing committee; and - (j) establishing working parties on the recommendation of an industry sector standing committee; and

-- (f) considering recommendations made to it by an industry sector standing committee; and - (g) reviewing the performance of an industry sector standing committee; and - (h) recommending to the Minister the establishment of industry sector standing committees; and - (i) reviewing the membership of an industry sector standing committee; and - (j) establishing working parties on the recommendation of an industry sector standing committee; and - (k) deciding procedures for the operation of working parties; and - (l) appointing members to a working party; and - (m) considering the most effective and efficient way of applying funds allocated for workplace health and safety; and - (n) ensuring industry has been adequately consulted on proposed codes of practice; and - (o) promoting workplace health and safety to industry and the community to encourage a healthy and safe culture at workplaces. - (3) The chief executive must give the board reasonable help to enable it to perform its functions.
+- (k) deciding procedures for the operation of working parties; and - (l) appointing members to a working party; and - (m) considering the most effective and efficient way of applying funds allocated for workplace health and safety; and - (n) ensuring industry has been adequately consulted on proposed codes of practice; and - (o) promoting workplace health and safety to industry and the community to encourage a healthy and safe culture at workplaces. - (3) The chief executive must give the board reasonable help to enable it to perform its functions.